jjkjwo/M0dular-Action-System-Interface/README.md

 - **📊 AI Log Inspection**
 - **🛡️ High-Privilege Security Layer**

-## 4. The Action M0dules (29)
+## The Action M0dules (29)
-The plugins that bring in most features - processing pipeline of the main system.
+These are the PLUGINS that bring in most features - processing pipeline of the main system.

 | Priority | Module Name | Description |
 | :--- | :--- | :--- |